 Interested in Applying?

 I made over $1000 in referral bonuses during my first few months with GoGokid.
 These referral bonuses are a perk that you will also be able to take advantage of once you become a teacher… But I must admit, making so much money off them was a fluke!
 At the time, GoGokid was offering $300 to all new hires.
-I posted about the $300 incentive, and attached my link, in a few travel groups on Facebook and people flocked to my page.
+I posted about the $300 incentive, and attached my link, in a few teacher travel groups on Facebook and people flocked to apply.
 It was a classic case of posting the right thing, in the right place, at the right time.

 Now, I only drop my links when talking to be people about teaching online (like this).
 Any other amount of hustling people to apply makes me feel like a used car salesman and I’m not about that life.

 Also, check out the Instagram story take-over I did for ITA while I was teaching English online in Ubud, Bali.
 I just re-watched it for the first time since it aired and am cracking up at how I roll my eyes when I talk about teaching the younger students.
 It’s obvious I prefer teaching the older students.
 With that said, I also know that teaching the little ones is where the money is at.
 If you like teaching the little ones, you will likely have more classes and make more money!
 If you have any questions regarding levels and ages, let me know!

 Please feel free to reach out to me at firstname.lastname@example.org with any questions you have about teaching English online!
 If I cannot answer your question I will try to get you in touch with someone who can!